AET-DevOps25/team-zen/README.md

 - `grafana/provisioning/dashboards/` (Docker setup)
 - `helm/files/grafana/dashboards/` (Kubernetes setup)

-You can import additional dashboards or modify existing ones through the Grafana web interface (Dashboards -> new Dashboard).
+You can import additional dashboards or modify existing ones through the Grafana web interface (Dashboards -> New Dashboard).

 ### Alerting

 Prometheus is configured with alert rules for:
 - Service unavailability
-Alert rules can be seen in Prometheus web interface under Status -> Rules or under Alerts(firing means the service was down for at least 1 min)
+Alert rules can be seen in Prometheus web interface under Status -> Rules or under Alerts (firing means the service was down for at least 1 min)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>